vikramlothe/timeseriesproject/README.md

 # timeseriesproject
-Analysis of non-durable and durable consumption following COVID-19
+Analysis of non-durable and durable consumption during and after COVID-19